-InterAction is one of nine project partners participating in shaping The Global Standard for CSO Accountability, an initiative designed to capture a globally shared, dynamic understanding of accountability.
+Since 2014, InterAction has been involved in shaping The Global Standard for CSO Accountability, an initiative designed to capture a globally shared, dynamic understanding of accountability.
 As a reference standard, the Global Standard for CSO Accountability seeks to strengthen the effectiveness of civil society by aligning existing and new accountability standards and practices, rather than replacing them.
-The Global Standard transforms accountability into an ongoing dialogue that helps drive learning and change, develop trust with stakeholders and enhance the legitimacy and credibility of CSOs.
+The Global Standard transforms accountability into an ongoing dialogue that helps drive learning and change, develop trust with stakeholders, and enhance the legitimacy and credibility of CSOs.

 The Standard consists of 12 Commitments and associated Key Actions organized into three clusters: what CSOs aim to achieve (the commitments of justice and equality, women’s rights and gender equality, healthy planet, and lasting positive change), their approach to change (people-driven work, strong partnerships, advocating for fundamental change, and open organizations) and their internal practices (empowered and effective staff and volunteers, well-handled resources, responsive decision making, and responsible leadership).
 These commitments are aspirational in nature and call on CSOs to enhance their performance, both individually and collectively, to establish closer links with stakeholders, strengthen their impact and enhance their contribution to the Sustainable Development Goals.